matutetandil/anyhide/README.md

 - Open/Closed: Extensible through traits and configurations
 - Dependency Inversion: Core logic doesn't depend on concrete implementations

+## Disclaimer

+**KAMO is provided for educational and legitimate privacy purposes only.**

+This software is a tool, and like any tool, it can be used for good or bad purposes.
+The authors and contributors:

+- **DO NOT** endorse or encourage any illegal activities
+- **ARE NOT** responsible for how this software is used
+- **PROVIDE** this software "as is" without warranty of any kind

+**You are solely responsible for ensuring your use complies with all applicable laws and regulations in your jurisdiction.** Legitimate uses include protecting personal privacy, secure communication, research, and educational purposes.

+By using KAMO, you agree that the authors bear no liability for any misuse or damages arising from the use of this software.

 ## License

 MIT License - see [LICENSE](LICENSE) for details.